carlst99/TrialManager/docs/index.md

 ### Download and Install

-You can download the latest release of TrialManager from the [releases page](https://github.com/carlst99/TrialManager/releases/latest).
+You can download the latest release of TrialManager from the [releases page](https://github.com/carlst99/TrialManager/releases/latest/).
+Download and install the `Setup.exe` file.

-Once the file finishes downloading, you can install it like any other app.
+TrialManager will then keep itself up-to-date automatically, provided you open it while connected to the internet.
+If unsure, you can always compare the version in the `About` menu with the latest release on the releases page

+!!! warning ""
 	**You will need the [.NET Framework 4.6.1 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net461) or higher install to run TrialManager**.
 You probably already have this installed.

-TrialManager will then keep itself up-to-date automatically, provided you open it while connected to the internet.
-If unsure, you can always compare the version in the `About` menu with the latest release on the releases page

 ### Diagnostics Acceptance